tyronemurg/applicant-tracking-system/README.md

 ## Code of Conduct

-In order to ensure that the OSSAdmiral community is welcoming to all, please review and abide by the [Code of Conduct](#).
+In order to ensure that the Web Warrior ATS community is welcoming to all, please review and abide by the [Code of Conduct](#).

 ## Security Vulnerabilities